Raising a Concern

 When we have received your complaints form, we will confirm receipt within three (3) working days.

 The registrant will be sent a copy of the complaint made against them and asked for a response in writing.
-The complainant will be sent a copy of the registrants reply so they may comment on its contents if they wish to.
+The complainant will be sent a copy of the registrants reply so they may comment on its contents if they wish to and asked to declare any prior relationship they have with the client and any named witness.
 The registrant will also be given a copy of the complainant’s comments.
 If a copy of the clients or the registrant’s health records is relevant to the investigation then we will ask permission to receive a copy of these.

 Assessing the evidence